MMTLukas/ma-scalable-web/README.md

 ## Location Management System

 This service allows the users to store, retrieve and delete locations
-* GET: /locations prints all the stored items
+* **GET**: /locations prints all the stored items
-* POST: /locations save an additional location.
+* **POST**: /locations save an additional location.
 In the body of this request has to be a json object with following structures and attributes:

 ```json
   {